ucfcbb/HP-PBWT/Benchmark_Bin/ReadMe.txt

   1. Number of sites to test.
   2. Number of threads to use, this depends on how many logic cores the machine has.
   3. Number of blocks to partition for L-Long match report.
 At least 2 to 3 times of number of threads.
 Feel free to try different numbers.
   4. Maximal number of helper threads for reporting matches in each block.
-I recommend setting it to 80% of the number of threads, this may cause chaos if set it run.
+I recommend setting it to 80% of the number of threads, this may cause chaos if set it wrong.
   5. Target length, in terms of number of sites.
   6. Run Sequential?
 1 for yes; 0 for not.
   7. Run Parallel?
 1 for yes; 0 for not.